A Study of Bayesian Neural Network Surrogates for Bayesian Optimization: Related Work

 \section{Related Work}

 There is a large body of literature on improving the performance of Bayesian optimization.
-However, an overwhelming majority of this research only considers Gaussian process surrogate models, focusing on developing new acquisition functions \citep[e.g.][]{frazier2008knowledge,wang2017max}, additive covariance functions \citep{gardner2017discovering, kandasamy2015high}, the inclusion of gradient information \citep{wu2017bayesian}, multi-objectives \citep{swersky2013multi}, trust region methods that use input partitioning for higher dimensional and non-stationary data \citep{eriksson2019scalable}, and covariance functions for discrete inputs and strings \citep{moss2020boss}.
+However, an overwhelming majority of this research only considers Gaussian process surrogate models, focusing on developing new acquisition functions \citep[e.g.][]{frazier2008knowledge,wang2017max}, additive covariance functions \citep{gardner2017discovering, kandasamy2015high}, using gradient information \citep{wu2017bayesian}, multi-objectives \citep{swersky2013multi}, trust region methods that use input partitioning for higher dimensional and non-stationary data \citep{eriksson2019scalable}, and covariance functions for discrete inputs and strings \citep{moss2020boss}.
 For a comprehensive review, see \citet{garnett2023bayesian}.

-There has been some prior work focusing on other types of surrogate models for Bayesian optimization, such as random forests \citep{hutter2011sequential} and tree-structured Parzen estimators \citep{bergstra2013making}.
-Moreover, \citet{snoek15} apply a Bayesian linear regression model to the last layer of a deterministic neural network for computational scaling, which can be helpful for the added number of objective queries associated with higher dimensional inputs.
-Deep kernel learning \citep{wilson2016deep}, which transforms the inputs of a Gaussian process kernel with a deterministic neural network, is sometimes also used with Bayesian optimization, especially in specialized applications like protein engineering \citep{stanton2022accelerating}.
-Additionally, the linearized-Laplace approximation to produce a linear model from a neural network has recently been applied to Bayesian optimization in concurrent work \citep{kristiadi2023promises}.
+There has been some prior work focusing on other types of surrogate models for Bayesian optimization, such as random forests \citep{hutter2011sequential} and tree-structured Parzen estimators \citep{bergstra2013making}. \citet{snoek15} apply a Bayesian linear regression model to the last layer of a deterministic neural network, which can be helpful for the added number of objective queries associated with higher dimensional inputs.
+Deep kernel learning \citep{wilson2016deep}, which transforms the inputs of a Gaussian process kernel with a deterministic neural network, may also be used with Bayesian optimization, especially in specialized applications like protein engineering \citep{stanton2022accelerating}.
+The linearized-Laplace approximation to produce a linear model from a neural network has also recently been applied to Bayesian optimization \citep{kristiadi2023promises}.
+Neural networks have also been used for Bayesian optimization in the the contextual bandit setting, using the neural tangent kernel for exploration \citep{zhou2020neural, dai2022samplethenoptimize, lisicki2022empirical}.